-The federal 4-5 year cohort graduation rate was very low and qualified us for CSI.
-The 5-year graduation rate was 29.6% in 2023 and declined 10.8% from the previous year.
-This is far below the 68% federal threshold.
-The student group data used in our analysis is from the CA Dashboard.
-The lowest-performing student groups were socioeconomically disadvantaged students at 28% and Hispanic students at 22%.
-No other student groups earned a performance color.
+The federal 4-5-year cohort graduation rate is very low and qualified us for CSI.
+The 5-year graduation rate was 24.6% in 2024 and 29.6% in 2023.
+This is far below the 68% threshold.
+The student group data used in our analysis is from the Dashboard and is also reported in DataQuest.
+There was a decrease of -5% compared to last year.
+Student groups in the red were our Hispanic and socioeconomically disadvantaged.
+Socioeconomically disadvantaged was at 24.2%, and Hispanic students were at 19.6%.
+There were not enough students in the following groups to warrant a performance color for African American, American Indian, two or more races, English learners, LTELs, homeless, foster youth, students with disabilities, and all other student groups.
 We recognize the inequities between the highest student group and the other student groups and our plan to address the gap in graduation scores is outlined in our CSI plan and the LCAP.